 Wrist Isometric exercises are used to reduce pain and manage the swelling.
 These exercises are done in the early case of injury, or while the wrist is in a cast or in an immobilizer.
 Isometric exercises do not allow any muscle lengthening or any visible movement in the body.
-So it is little tricky to understand and to perform correctly.
-However, with help of clinician, you can learn how to perform this exercises accurately.
+So it is a little tricky to understand and to perform correctly.
+However, with the help of the clinician, you can learn how to perform these exercises accurately.
 In this article, I want to describe some important wrist isometric exercises.

 Wrist Isometrics: Flexion & Extension

 As shown in the figure below, you can place your forearm on a table.
 Place your other hand on top of the hand.
 Try to lift your hand up (wrist extension), at the same time, with the other hand, press gently against the hand – as if you are resisting or opposing the motion.